statisticalconditioning/statisticalconditioning.github.io/content/home/about.md

 There are two primary goals for developing these demonstrations.

   1. **Statistical Programming** - First, to help you learn to use a computer to do simple and complex mathematical and statistical computations.
 That means programming with statistical software.
 On this site I use R, SPSS, and Mplus.
-  2. **Reasoning with Code** - Second, using your statistical programming skills to build an intuitive understanding of  theoretical knowledge emphasized in most formal statistical training.
+  2. **Thinking with Code** - Second, using your statistical programming skills to build an intuitive understanding of  theoretical knowledge emphasized in most formal statistical training.

 Speaking of formal statistical training, this site is aimed at supplementing -- but not replacing -- the more traditional modes of learning statistics.
-Returning to the fitness analogy, you could walk into a gym and use the equipment with no understanding of the correct technique.
-At best this could be inefficient; at worst, it could lead to injury.
-Likewise, to best use this site you need some basic formal training in statistics.
 Statistical concepts can be complex and are not always intuitive.
 So, mastering the basics of statistics requires active practice using the concepts and procedures taught in the classroom.
 Indeed, one reason for creating this site it to use as a resource supplementing my own teaching of statistics.
+So, while lectures are helpful, they are just the beginning.
+We have to apply what we learn to become proficient with statistical methods.
+With statistics, like many things in life, we learn by doing.